Fraternity (band): History

 Fraternity were formed in Sydney, New South Wales, Australia in early 1970 by four ex-members of the recently split Levi Smith's Clefs, John Bisset on keyboards and vocals, Tony Buettel on drums, Bruce Howe on bass guitar and vocals, and Mick Jurd on lead guitar.
 The band recorded their debut single, "Why Did It Have to Be Me" which was issued on the Sweet Peach label in October.
 Howe was looking for a lead vocalist and called on Bon Scott, whose group The Valentines had just disbanded.
 They signed with Nova Agencies who also managed Sydney rockers, Blackfeather and their guitarist John Robinson would often jam with Fraternity.
 Early gigs were at Jonathon's Disco on Broadway in Sydney.

 Scott was invited to play recorder on the Blackfeather track "Seasons of Change" for that band's debut album, At the Mountains of Madness.
 John Freeman (Levi Smith's Clefs) replaced Buettel on drums and Fraternity recorded their debut album, Livestock, which was produced by Doug Ashdown and Jimmy Stewart.
 In October 1970, Fraternity toured with Jerry Lee Lewis.
 Whilst in Adelaide they signed with a new manager, Hamish Henry of The Grape Organisation.
 The band relocated to Adelaide by January 1971 and performed at the Myponga Music Festival which was also financed and staged by Hamish Henry.
 Fraternity also issued a new single, "Livestock" in January.
 They followed with their arrangement of "Seasons of Change" in March.
-The song sold well and became a No. 1 hit in Adelaide – it reached No. 51 on the retro-calcualted Kent Music Report top100 singles chart.
+The song sold well and became a No. 1 hit in Adelaide – it reached No. 51 on the retro-calculated Kent Music Report top100 singles chart.
 Upon learning of Fraternity's success in Adelaide, Blackfeather quickly released their version, which overran Fraternity's and reached No. 15 on the Go-Set national singles chart.